lducas/mBKZ/README.md

 The following packages should be installed system-wide:
 `autoconf, automake, libtool, virtualenv, libgmp-dev, libmpfr-dev, libqd-dev`.

-The file `requirements.txt` lists the Python dependencies.
+The file `requirements.txt` lists dependencies.

 The following command installs the libraries `g6k`, `fpylll`, and `fplll` in a virtual environment: